Anisotropy-driven topological quantum phase transition in magnetic impurities: Main properties of the two-channel spin-1 models

 The Luttinger integral $I_L$ (independent of orbital and spin indices in the simplest case) is defined as

 where $G^d_{\tau \sigma}(\omega)$ is the impurity Green function for orbital $\tau$ and spin $\sigma$, and $\Sigma^d_{\tau \sigma}(\omega)$ is the corresponding self energy.

 For a long time, $I_L$ has been assumed to vanish for a Fermi liquid, based on perturbation calculations starting from a non-interacting electronic system~\cite{luttinger60b,langreth66,yoshimori82}.
 However, rather recently~\cite{curtin18,nishikawa18} it has been found that this is not always the case for local Fermi liquids.
 A topological interpretation of $I_L$ was provided for extended systems in Ref.~\cite{seki17} and extended to the impurity case in Ref.~\cite{blesio18}.
-Previously a non-trivial value of $I_L$ has been found in underscreened one-channel spin-1 models, for which the system is a singular Fermi liquid~\cite{logan09}.
+Specifically, defining the ratio of non-interacting and interacting Green functions

+it has been shown that $I_{L}^{\tau \sigma}$ is given by the sum of the winding number of $D_{\tau\sigma}(z)$ around a circuit that surrounds the negative frequency axis plus half the corresponding winding number for a circuit that surrounds the origin (see the supplemental material of Refs. \cite{blesio18} and \cite{zitko21}).